Parkreiner/eon-guild-card-database/Design Doc/Main Overview.md

 ### Interaction and experience

 * Dim all cards slightly.
 When the user hovers over one, return it to its original brightness, push the card up, and increase the spread on the drop shadow
 * Try to see if I can detect the user's region and set the website region for them as the page loads

-## Technology

-Honestly, I'm of the mind that anything's good, so long as it works.

-### Definitely Need

-* HTML
-* JavaScript
-* CSS3

-### Things I know nothing about but should learn

-The MERN Stack, basically

-* MongoDB
-* Express
-* React
-* Node

-### Maybe
+### Designing for mobile

-* Vectors for site flourishes

-### Browser Support

-On one hand, I should probably support a good range of browsers.
-On the other, I'm pretty sure everyone who plays EO is going to be tech-savvy enough to keep their browsers up-to-date.

 ## Design Obstacles